Women with ADHD often struggle to stay on top of their responsibilities, leading to chaos and stress in their lives.

 Research has shown that Accountability Partners can be beneficial for adults with ADHD.
 In one study, participants who had an accountability partner were more likely than those who didn’t to stick to their medication regimen and follow through with other treatment recommendations.
 They also reported feeling more supported and motivated.
 Having an accountability partner can help you stay on track with your goals, and make progress in managing your ADHD.

 A recent study has found that accountability partners can be beneficial for individuals with ADHD.
 The research, which was conducted at the University of Oregon, looked at a group of students with ADHD who were assigned either an accountability partner or no partner.
-The students who had an accountability partner showed significantly greater improvements in executive function and academic performance than those who did not have a partner.
-The study’s lead author, Dr. Aaron Ross, said that the results suggest that accountability partners can help to improve the lives of individuals with ADHD by providing structure and support.
+The students with an accountability partner showed significantly more significant improvements in executive function and academic performance than those who did not have a partner.
+The study's lead author, Dr. Aaron Ross, said that the results suggest that accountability partners can help improve individuals' lives with ADHD by providing structure and support.
 He added that the findings could have implications for the way that schools and other organizations provide services to people with ADHD.

 A recent study has found that women with adhd may benefit from having an accountability partner.
-The research, which was conducted by the University of Michigan, looked at a group of women who were trying to adhd.
+The research, which the University of Michigan conducted, looked at a group of women who were trying to adhd.
 The participants were split into two groups, with one group being assigned an adhd accountability partner.
-The results showed that the group with an accountability partner was more likely to adhd than the group without one.
+The results showed that the group with an accountability partner was more likely to have adhd than the group without one.

 The study’s lead author, Dr. Valerie Earnshaw, said that the findings suggest that adhd accountability partners can be a “powerful tool” for adhd women.
 She added that the research “opens up a new potential avenue for adhd interventions.”
 The study’s findings were published in the journal adhd.